llederer/intro-python/README.md

-# intro-pythonedx
+# intro-pythone

-Some selected codes that I created through the Edx MIT Intro to Computer Science (Python) course
+Some selected codes that I created through online coursework

 alphabetchecker:
   Determines the longest sequence of letters in alphabetic order (given a string)